 For patients who need assistance funding their care, we offer other options.
 Our in-house Dental Savings Plan is a great alternative to traditional insurance.
 For an annual fee of just $350 ($250 for children), you get one free emergency exam a year, free preventive care, and a 10% discount on all other services – all without the red tape of insurance.
 We can also help you apply for low-interest loans through CareCredit that let you break up your costs into budget-friendly monthly payments.

 How to Prevent Dental Emergencies

 It’s true that a dental emergency can still happen despite your best efforts, but you can still take precautions to minimize the risk of damage to your teeth and gums.
-From taking the time to brush and floss daily to keeping up with your twice-a-year checkups with Dr. Lisk, there are plenty of ways to prevent dental emergencies in North Raleigh.
+From taking the time to brush and floss daily to keeping up with your twice-a-year checkups with Dr. Lisk, there are plenty of ways to prevent dental emergencies in Raleigh.

 Visit Your Dentist Regularly